CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Hoarmurath

 Hoarmurath taps every organization phase to bring a resource to the play deck from the sideboard.
-The only exception is when you have _Voices of Malice_ in your hand—Hoarmurath is your only safe.
+The only exception is when you have _Voices of Malice_ in your hand—Hoarmurath is your only sage.
 He does not move from Dol Guldur in any case, increasing your hand size by one.
 It may be useful to bring in _Fell Rider_ near the end of the first deck cycle.
 In this way, you have the option of moving Hoarmurath for the second cycle.

 #### Hazard Play